pymupdf/PyMuPDF-Utilities/examples/README.md

-`embedded-export.py` | Exports an embedded file from a PDF `embedded-import.py` | Embeds a new file into a PDF `embedded-list.py` | Lists embedded file infos of a PDF `extract-imgb.py` | Extract images of a PDF to separate files `ParseTab.py` | A function to parse tables within documents `PDFoptimizer.py` | A wrapper for FileOptimizer - see WIKI page `posterize.py` | Splits up input PDF pages
+`embedded-export.py` | Exports an embedded file from a PDF `embedded-import.py` | Embeds a new file into a PDF `embedded-list.py` | Lists embedded file infos of a PDF `ParseTab.py` | A function to parse tables within documents `PDFoptimizer.py` | A wrapper for FileOptimizer - see WIKI page `posterize.py` | Splits up input PDF pages